-Further progress has been made with HCF's risk management maturity.
+Great progress has been made with HCF's risk management maturity.

 Recent independent reviews of HCF Group's Risk Management Framework and risk culture have confirmed there has been a further positive step change in risk management capability, risk maturity and the control environment, strengthening our risk culture.
-Results of internal risk culture surveys and the independent audit of risk culture have been excellent.
+Results of regulatory and internal risk culture surveys and the independent audit of risk culture have been excellent.
 This is very pleasing and the Board remain keenly focused on this area.

-There is global and industry risk around data protection, information security and cyber attacks.
-The Board and management have our policyholders' protection front of mind and will ensure that technology governance is fit for purpose.
-Last year the Board established a Technology Advisory Committee to extend and diversify the technology skills and experience available to HCF.
+There is global and industry risk around data protection, information security and cyber incidents.
+The Board and management have our policyholders' protection front of mind and accordingly we have increased our information security investment to ensure that our technology is fit for purpose.
+The Technology Advisory Committee extends and diversifies the technology skills and experience available to HCF.
 There have been a range of independent reviews covering regulatory compliance and quality assurance to ensure our information technology is best practice.